 Could there be anything more millennial than a squishy avocado?
 Whether blended into a smoothie, mashed into guacamole, or spread over toast, this buttery fruit has been ruling our palates, nutrition plans — and Instagram feeds — for a while now.

-An Australian cafe has turned it into coffee mugs, San Diego devoted a museum to it, Virgin Trains offered discounted fares to those who carted one into a ticket office, and there are those who spend long nights fretting that Trump’s Mexican wall will devastate the supply of this pear-shaped essential.
+An Australian cafe has turned it into coffee mugs, San Diego devoted a museum to it, Virgin Trains offered discounted fares to those who carted one into a ticket office, and many of us spent long nights fretting that Trump’s Mexican wall would devastate the supply of this pear-shaped essential.

 However, even as we have led the avocado charge right into this millennium, the ancients still knew better.

 They did not toss away those precious avocado leaves, drawing instead on their beyond-belief health and beauty benefits that sometimes far outclass the fruit itself.

 Are We Seriously Throwing Away All Of The Avocado Leaves’ Benefits?

 Avocado leaves come packed with antioxidants like flavonoids and phenols.
 These tiny but mighty components wage war against premature aging by tackling free radicals.
 They repair your skin and speed up regeneration, helping you recover from sun damage or pollution.

 So, the humble avocado leaf is not just an accessory to the fruit — according to a wealth of scientific research, it’s a powerhouse of nutrition that dwarfs the delicious fruit itself!

 Picture this: A mere 100 grams of avocado leaves deliver a robust 25.54 grams of protein and 38.40 grams of fiber, vastly surpassing the fruit’s 1.60 grams of protein and 2.06 grams of fiber.